 Kubernetes is a complex topic.
 By its very design, the technology itself is very complex.
 And it's hard to fully understand and express its full value; partly because the value it provides differs from company to company.
 I'll try to keep it short and sweet with the major highlights that are common to all companies.

-Kubernetes is a way to pool your resources and manage them all from a single place.
-In other words, if you have 100 servers that you put in a Kubernetes cluster, then you are
+Kubernetes is a way to pool your resources together and manage them all from a single place.
+In other words, if you have 100 servers in a Kubernetes cluster, then you are not having to manage all the software on those servers; instead, you are only managing Kubernetes.
+There's a lot we could dig into here, especially when we start talking about managed Kubernetes clusters like Azure Kubernetes Service, but this is a huge win even if you are managing on-premises servers as well.

 Hardware Abstraction (Hide Away)